15 things to do on a rainy day in Cornwall

 There are daily events during the summer including Penguin Feeding and the Eagles of Paradise display.
-It doesn’t even matter if it rains all day because you can enjoy some refreshments in the Otter Pool Cafe, explore the gift shop and run wild in the JungleBarn Indoor play centre!
-The play centre has a toddler’s area with soft play and a ball pool as well as giant slides and a multi-level indoor play area.
+And, it doesn’t matter if it rains all day because you can enjoy some refreshments in the Otter Pool Cafe, explore the gift shop and run wild in the JungleBarn Indoor play centre!
+The play centre has a toddler area with soft play and a ball pool as well as giant slides and a multi-level indoor play area.

 9. Soft Play centre at Gwel An Mor

 At Gwel An Mor resort near Portreath, there’s an amazing children’s play centre called Base Camp.
 This has to be one of the most fun things to do indoors in Cornwall, especially for kids!
 There’s a massive 2,000 sq ft soft play area which has zip lines, ball pools, slides and a self-contained play area for little ones under 3.

 They also have a Clip n’ Climb climbing wall which has a safe harness and auto-belay system.
 This means if you fall from the wall, you are safely and slowly lowered back down to the floor to try again.
 While the kids are burning off their energy, you can relax in Base Camp Café over coffee, breakfast, lunch or dinner.
 If the weather brightens up, don’t miss the wildlife area which has foxes, badgers and birds of prey.